 In addition to the clinical experience, the department provides an extensive formal didactic program at both clinical sites.
 Each week the residents and attendings from both hospitals jointly dedicate a half-day to teaching at WMC including Grand Rounds, Resident Report and Resident Lecture Series.
 This is protected time for residents.
 The Resident Lecture Series is a two-year repeating core curriculum for the program.
 There are additional conferences during subspecialty rotations and a second half-day for education at MHC.

 A completed research project is required for graduation.
 Research projects begin in the second year of residency when each resident is required to select a faculty mentor and define the research project.
 During the fourth year, each chief resident must complete the research project and present a formal paper at the Annual Resident’s Project Day.
 Additional information about resident and faculty research may be found here.

 Resident involvement in scholarly activity extends beyond this research project to include a yearly Grand Rounds presentations as well as Journal Club throughout the year.
 Senior residents present evidence-based literature in the Weekly Resident Report of patients.

 WESTCHESTER MEDICAL CENTER

 Thursday Morning: All residents and faculty

 Monday Morning: MHC faculty and residents

-BOARD PREP Weekly meeting with PG-4 residents from March through June.
+BOARD PREP Weekly review with PG-4 residents from April through June.

 In addition, there are daily attending rounds on the OB and GYN services with their respective attending.